isw-kudos/kudos-docs/docs/boards/kubernetes/index.md

 > **Note:** `--recreate-pods` ensures all images are up to date.
 This will cause downtime.

-> **Note:** if you Kubernetes version is pre 1.13, you must uncomment "global.legacyKube: true" in the yaml config file
+> **Note:** if your Kubernetes version is pre 1.13, you must uncomment "global.legacyKube: true" in the yaml config file

 ---